-A.Sep\Mode - Strict Separation Mode
+A.Sep_Mode - Strict Separation Mode

 A strict separation virtual machine monitor (SVMM) restricts the allocation of resources so that there is absolutely no sharing of objects amongst their clients.
 Although PR/SM may be configured as a SVMM, it may also be configured to run in a mode where sharing of some resources is permitted.
-To be used as a strict separation virtual machine monitor, PR/SM should be configured in the following manner:
+To be used as a strict separation virtual machine monitor, PR/SM must be configured in the following manner:

-- 1. The devices should be configured so that no device is accessible by more than one partition (although they may be accessible by more than one channel path); - 2.
-Each I/O (physical) control unit should be allocated to a single partition in the current configuration; - 3.
-The Security Administrator should not reconfigure a channel path unless all attached devices and control units are attached to that path only; - 4.
-The Security Administrator should ensure that all devices and control units on a reconfigurable path are reset before the path is allocated to another partition; - 5.
-No channel paths should be shared between partitions; - 6.
-The amount of reserved storage for a partition should be zero; - 7.
-Dynamic I/O configuration changes should be disabled (i.e. changes require a power-on reset); - 8.
-Partitions should be prevented from receiving performance data from resources that are not allocated to them (no partition should have global performance data control authority); - 9.
-At most one partition should have I/O configuration control authority (i.e. no more than one partition should be able to update any IOCDS); - 10.
-The Security Administrator should ensure that write access is disabled for each IOCDS, unless that IOCDS is to be updated (the current IOCDS should not be updated); - 11.
-The Security Administrator should verify any changed IOCDS after a power-on reset with that IOCDS, before any partitions have been activated (the Security Administrator may determine whether the IOCDS has been changed by inspecting the date of the IOCDS);

-- 12. No partition should have cross-partition control authority (i.e. no partition should be able to reset or deactivate another partition). - 13.
-No partition should have coupling facility channels that would allow communication to a Coupling Facility partition. - 14.
-No partition should be configured to allow Internal Queued Direct Communication. - 15.
-No partition should have Workload Manager, Dynamic CHPID Management or I/O Priority Queuing enabled.
+- 1. Devices must be configured so that no device is accessible by more than one partition (although they may be accessible by more than one channel path); - 2.
+Each I/O (physical) control unit must be allocated to a single partition in the current configuration; - 3.
+The Security Administrator must not reconfigure a channel path unless all attached devices and control units are attached to that path only; - 4.
+The Security Administrator must ensure that all devices and control units on a reconfigurable path are reset before the path is allocated to another partition; - 5.
+No channel paths must be shared between partitions; - 6.
+The amount of reserved storage for a partition must be zero; - 7.
+The System Administrator must ensure that the number of processors and coprocessors dedicated to activated partitions is less than the total number available. - 8.
+Dynamic I/O configuration changes must be disabled (i.e. changes require a power-on reset); - 9.
+I/O Priority Queuing must be disabled. - 10.
+Workload Manager must be disabled so that CPU and I/O resources are not managed across partitions. - 11.
+No partition must be configured to enable hipersockets (Internal Queued Direct I/O). - 12.
+Partitions must be prevented from receiving performance data from resources that are not allocated to them (no partition should have global performance data control authority); - 13.
+At most one partition can have I/O configuration control authority (i.e. no more than one partition must be able to update any IOCDS) and this partition must be administered by a trustworthy administrator (i.e. the administrator of this partition is considered a System Administrator of the TOE): - 14.
+The Security Administrator must ensure that write access is disabled for each IOCDS, unless that IOCDS is to be updated (the current IOCDS must not be updated); - 15.
+The Security Administrator must verify any changed IOCDS after a power-on reset with that IOCDS, before any partitions have been activated (the Security Administrator may determine whether the IOCDS has been changed by inspecting the date of the IOCDS); - 16.
+No partition should have cross-partition control authority (i.e. no partition should be able to reset or deactivate another partition). - 17.
+No partition must have coupling facility channels that would allow communication to a Coupling Facility partition.1 - 18.
+Replication of HMC Customizable Data must be disabled.